 Here are some of the most frequently asked questions we receive.
 Take a look below, maybe there already is an answer to your question.
-If not, you are of course always welcome to email us at email@example.com and we will try to get back to you as soon as possible.
+If not, please do contact us we will try to get back to you as soon as possible.

 Click to jump to our Hybridoma Sequencing FAQ.

 Our antibodies are all made by us, and can all be bought directly from us.
 Use our online check-out or get in touch to order.
 Alternatively, you can purchase our products from our local distributors.
 Please see here for our list of distributors.

 What expression system are your antibodies manufactured in?

 All our catalog antibodies are expressed in HEK293 cells using our HEXpress platform.
 Custom expression is typically performed in HEK293 cells but CHO expression is available on request.

 All our reagent antibodies are supplied at 1.0 mg/ml unless indicated otherwise.
 Concentration and volume are clearly indicated on the vial.
 For bulk or custom orders antibodies can be provided at alternative concentrations.